n-flint/expresso_weather/README.md

   - A unique email must be provided
   - Password and confirmation both must match
   - Email, password and password must all be provided
+  - If these requirements are not met, a status code of 500 will be returned

 ## Logging In

 Send a POST request with a valid email and password matching a user that has already been created.
 Successfull response returns a status code of 200 and that users API key.